Rari-Capital/rari-stable-pool-contracts/API.md

 ## uint256 RariFundManager.getRawFundBalance(string currencyCode)

 Returns the fund's raw total balance (all RFT holders' funds + all unclaimed fees) of the specified currency.

 Parameters:

+* `currencyCode` (string): The currency code of the balance to be calculated.

+Development notes:

+* *Ideally, we can add the view modifier, but Compound's `getUnderlyingBalance` function (called by `RariFundController.getPoolBalance`) potentially modifies the state.*

+## uint256 RariFundManager.getRawPoolBalances(string currencyCode)

+Returns the fund's raw balance (all RFT holders' funds + all unclaimed fees) in each pool of the specified currency.

+Parameters: